 Cortisol also temporarily inhibits any nonessential or potentially detrimental functions in a fight-or-flight scenario, diverting that energy to your immediate survival needs.
 This results in changes to the immune response as well as suppression of many other organ systems.
-This response also results in mood swings, expressed as anxiety, depression or irritability.
+This response also results in mood changes.

 These biological processes are based on instinctive behaviors designed to keep you alive, but when you are constantly under stress, your body is unable to turn off that fight or flight response.
 That results in a constant, steady flood of cortisol and other stress hormones that can interrupt your body’s normal processes.
 This can result in:

 - Trouble sleeping

 These negative effects extend throughout the gut and digestive system.

 Stress and Your Gut